 SUA made a difference in turning Fort Bend County blue, flipping Congressional seats, and several Texas house seats.
 Its results prove that data analytics, strategic voter contact and effective messaging activate dormant voters.

-SUA's potential voters within the 17 flippable Texas State House seats and the 6 flippable Congressional seats.
+SUA's voters are within the 16 flippable Texas State House seats and the 6 flippable Congressional seats.
 By engaging our forgotten women voters and turning them out to vote, SUA can help to Turn Texas Blue!